Afghanistan’s neighbors watch warily as Taliban completes its dramatic takeover

 “[For China] it’s a security-first concern in Afghanistan.
 Everything else follows far behind,” said Dan Markey, a senior research professor at the Johns Hopkins School of Advanced International Studies.
 “The threat of the movement of people, ideology, trained fighters — that is what is top of mind.”

-In New Delhi, which has long argued for a power-sharing deal in Afghanistan, anxieties have soared in recent months as India’s partner, the former Afghan President Ashraf Ghani, sustained a string of battlefield defeats before ultimately fleeing the country on Sunday as the Taliban encircled Kabul.
+In New Delhi, which has long argued for a power-sharing deal in Afghanistan, anxieties have soared in recent months as India’s partner, the former Afghan president Ashraf Ghani, sustained a string of battlefield defeats before ultimately fleeing the country Sunday as the Taliban encircled Kabul.
 Some Indian officials have argued that a Taliban takeover in Afghanistan would let Islamic militant groups take root and fuel violence from Kashmir to Xinjiang.

 Lt.
 Gen Deependra Hooda, a retired army officer who commanded Indian troops in Kashmir until 2016, said he did not anticipate a repeat of the 1990s, when foreign fighters flowed into Kashmir from Afghanistan to fuel an insurgency, because India has significantly bolstered its borders in the past half-decade.